 "Let us pass, I pray you, through your country.
 We will not pass through a field, nor through a vineyard, neither will we drink of the water of a well.
 We will go by the king's highway.
 We will not turn to the right hand nor to the left until we have passed your borders."
 (Numbers 20:17, HBFV).

-The Edomites terse refusal of Moses' request, and threat of war, force God's people to travel a much longer route (Numbers 20:18 - 21).
+The Edomites terse refusal of Moses' request, and threat of war, force God's people to travel a much longer distance to avoid the king's route (Numbers 20:18 - 21).

 A short time later the Israelites attempt, yet again, to traverse north near the highway but this time through Amorite controlled lands (Numbers 21:21 - 22).
 The hostile Amorites, led by Sihon, not only refuse passage but also launch an attack against God's people!
 They are decimated, however, and their land seized by Israel (see Joshua 13).